 | Private medical insurance | Usually covered subject to excess | Same week | Pre-authorisation required; lifetime cap on some policies |

-| AREDS2 supplements | £15–£30 per month | Available over-the-counter | Look for the verified AREDS2 formulation |
+| AREDS2 supplements | £15–£30 per month | Over-the-counter | Look for the verified AREDS2 formulation |

 For the private cataract pathway and how it interacts with macular disease, see can my optician refer me for private cataract surgery in the UK?